Casa dei Cappuccini A

 Bedroom 2 with en-suite bathroom

 You will be able to enter the second bedroom from the living room.
 The bedroom has a matrimonial bed (160 cm/62 inches, wider than a queen-size bed).
 The furnishings include a sofa.
 From the bedroom you will be able to enter the terrace with a view of the sea and of the coast of Amalfi through a French door.
 The bedroom is equipped with an air conditioning/heating unit.
-This bedroom has an en-suite bathroom, equipped with a washbasin, a toilet and a shower.
+This bedroom has an en-suite bathroom, equipped with a washbasin, a toilet, a shower and a hairdryer.

 |Size||Sleeps up to 5, 2 bedrooms|